gabraganca/research_tricks/README.md

 Bash
 ----
 You are doing your research on Linux, right?
-No?
-Well, so you would probably want to skip this section.
+No!?
+Well, so you will probably want to skip this section.

 If your are running Linux, you will probably have [Bash][bash] as your [Unix shell](http://en.wikipedia.org/wiki/Unix_shell).
 Some people are afraid of the terminal.